Personal Safety Tips

 - All other floors/areas will receive an alert signal and these occupants should stand-by for further instructions.
 Persons in these locations are not required to evacuate the area until told to do so by the Fire Safety Director, if required.

-- Residents should follow the building’s Fire Safety Director’s directions and procedures at all times.
+Residents should follow the building’s Fire Safety Director’s directions and procedures at all times.
+If you have any questions regarding EHS’ Fire Safety Plan, please contact the Public Safety Office at 347-272-1271 or email us at [email protected].

 How to Avoid Causing an Accidental Fire Alarm